alecmuffett/eotk/README.md

   * Browse a little...
 * `eotk stop default`

-## This is really complex, do you have something similar I can play with?
+## This involves lots of software, do you have something similar I can play with?

 There's
 [another document I wrote](https://github.com/alecmuffett/the-onion-diaries/blob/master/building-proof-of-concept.md),